Erligang culture: Panlongcheng

-The large site at Panlongcheng, on the Yangtze River in Hubei, is currently the largest excavated site of Erligang culture.
+The large site at Panlongcheng, on the Yangtze River in Hubei, is currently the largest excavated site associated with the Erligang culture.
 It was discovered in 1954, and excavated in 1974 and 1976.

-Since Zhengzhou lacked access to local bronze metals, sites like Panlongcheng were probably used to secure distant metal resources.
+Since Zhengzhou lacked local access to the component metals of bronze, sites like Panlongcheng were probably used to secure distant metal resources.
 A large number of bronze wares were found in Panlong City.
-Through carbon dating of wood samples unearthed from Tonglu Mountain in Dazhi, Hubei and Tongling Mining and Metallurgical Site in Ruichang, Jiangxi, comparisons were made between the bronze wares unearthed in Panlongcheng City and Tonglu Mountain, It was found that the mineral elements of Panlongcheng bronzes are the same as those of Tonglushan, which indicates that the copper of Panlongcheng originated from Tonglushan.
+Through carbon dating of wood samples unearthed from Tonglu Mountain in Dazhi, Hubei and Tongling Mining and Metallurgical Site in Ruichang, Jiangxi, comparisons were made between the bronze wares unearthed in Panlongcheng City and Tonglu Mountain.
+The mineral elements of Panlongcheng bronzes were found to be the same as those of Tonglushan, which indicates that the copper of Panlongcheng originated from Tonglushan.

 Bronze vessels

 Erligang bronzes developed from the style and techniques of the earlier Erlitou culture, centered at 85 km to the west of Zhengzhou.
 Erligang was the first archaeological culture in China to show widespread use of bronze vessel castings.
 Bronze vessels became much more widely used and uniform in style than at Erlitou.